MR-Addict/mdbook-embedify/example/src/global-configuration.md

 # Global Configuration

 Some apps allow you to automatically add to every chapter.
-You can do this by adding `app-name = true` to embedify preprocessor in `book.toml` file to enable it.
+You can do this by modifying `book.toml` file to enable them.

 For example: